-For agricultural soils (4D), estimations of $NH_3$ emissions account for the direct application of synthetic N-fertilizers (4D1a), animal grazing (4D2c) and N fixed by leguminous cultivation.
-For 4D1a no estimations were performed for NMVOC, NOX, PM10, and PM2.5 and for 4D2c there are no estimations for NO. Italy is assessing the possibility for implementing estimations for these pollutants.
+For agricultural soils (4D), estimations of NH3 emissions account for the direct application of synthetic N-fertilizers (4D1a), animal grazing (4D2c) and N fixed by leguminous cultivation (included in 4D2c since there is no specification where to report).
+For 4D1a category, no estimations were performed for NMVOC, NOX, PM10, and PM2.5; for 4D2c category, NO emissions have been not estimated.
+Italy is assessing the possibility for implementing estimations for these pollutants.